3 Ways To Clean Your Central HVAC System’s Evaporator Coil

 If you’re dealing with more than just dust on your evaporator coil, you may need to invest in more work when it comes to cleaning.
 Fortunately, all you need is some mild dishwashing detergent, white vinegar, plenty of warm distilled water, and a couple of spray bottles, as well as a soft bristle brush.

 Add a few drops of dishwashing detergent to a spray bottle filled with distilled water and spray the solution onto the evaporator coil.
-Allow it to sit for a minute or two and then use your soft bristle brush to gently scrub away any dirt or debris found on the evaporator coil.
+Allow it to sit for a minute or two and then use your soft bristle brush to scrub away any dirt or debris found on the evaporator coil.
 If you encounter stubborn debris buildup, you may need to make a couple of passes with the spray bottle and soft bristle brush before it finally comes loose.

-Afterwards, fill the second spray bottle with a half-and-half mixture of white vinegar and distilled water.
+Afterward, fill the second spray bottle with a half-and-half mixture of white vinegar and distilled water.
 Use this bottle to spray the solution onto the evaporator coil.
 White vinegar offers natural disinfecting properties that help disrupt current mold and bacteria growth while preventing future growth from occurring.
 Allow the solution to sit on the evaporator coil for a few minutes and then rinse it off with distilled water.

 Don’t Be Afraid of Foam and Bubbles